 - Starting on January 14, the National Multicultural Western Heritage Museum will honor the Pioneers of the Civil Rights Movement with events that encourage peace, unity, and hope.
 They will also celebrate Dr. Martin Luther King, Jr.'s birthday and recognize those who assisted in leading the country as change agents for Social Justice.
 The events run through January 18.
 You can click here for more information.

 - Arlington's "Advancing The Dream" Celebration is an event for all ages!
 The four-day celebration will offer free virtual programs that will empower the DFW community!
-Events include: An awards banquet, day of service, step show, "Poetry Meets Jazz" event, and MORE!
+Events include: An awards banquet, day of service, step show, "Poetry Meets Jazz" event and MORE!
 The events start on January 15 and run through January 18.
 Click here for more information.

 - "King Boulevard" is a film that "…depicts the perplexing phenomena of many Dr. Martin Luther King Jr. Blvd streets being located in blighted neighborhoods."
 Join the creators of the film for a free virtual block party where attendees will hear from the creative team behind the project, take part in a community panel, and enjoy spoken word & musical guest.
 This event takes place on January 17 at 3 p.m.
 Click here for more information.
 Kenner's Kolache Bakery on 2812 South Cooper Street in Arlington is offering two free kolaches to every volunteer during the week of January 18-24.
 2021.
 In order to receive kolaches, you must show your posting using the #MLKDAYOFSERVICE hashtag.

 If you know of any other MLK Day events that we should know about, click here.